pixel8ted/railway-pds/README.md

 - **Health check**: Visit `https://example.com/xrpc/_health` to verify your PDS is running
 - **WebSocket check**: Use a tool like `wsdump` to test WebSockets: `wsdump "wss://example.com/xrpc/com.atproto.sync.subscribeRepos?cursor=0"`

+### Common Issues

+#### Deployment Failures

+If you encounter deployment failures related to missing commands or tools in the base image, you have two options:

+1. Set the `USE_ALPINE_IMAGE` environment variable to `true` to use the Alpine-based image instead of the official PDS image
+2. Manually switch to the Alpine-based Dockerfile:
+   - Access the Railway shell for your service
+   - Run the command: `./select-dockerfile.sh`
+   - Redeploy your service

+#### Volume Permissions

+If you encounter permission issues with the volume:

+1. Make sure the volume is properly mounted at `/pds`
+2. You may need to adjust permissions in the Railway shell: `chmod -R 755 /pds`

 ## Resources